-- We involved our internal actuarial specialists to test the principles and methodology applied in the model in respect of the: - appropriateness of the assumptions and model methodology; and - application of forward looking information. - Our internal actuarial specialists reperformed the following: - calculation of the model parameters the probability of default, loss given default and exposure at default; - assessment of significant increase in credit risk; - calculation of the stage allocation of home loans (i.e. allocation between stage 1, state 2 and stage 3); and - calculation of the ECL. - Identified and performed tests over the design and implementation of relevant controls relating to the credit risk processes and impairment provision model. - Tested on a sample basis, the accuracy and completeness of the base data used against supporting documentation. - Benchmarked the provision against similar entities. - Performed back-testing on the loss ratio over time against the current provision; and - Assessed the disclosure of the impairment provision in the financial statements in accordance with IFRS 7: Financial Instruments: Disclosures.
+- We involved our internal actuarial specialists to test the principles and methodology applied in the model in respect of the: - Appropriateness of the assumptions and model methodology; and - Application of forward lookina information. - We in conjunction with our internal actuarial specialists considered the following: - The model parameters the probability of default, loss given default and exposure at default; - ii.
+The assessment of significant increase in credit - The stage allocation of the loans (i.e. allocation iii. between stage 1, stage 2 and stage 3); - Calculation of the ECL; and iv. - Results of the tests over the design and implementation of relevant controls relating to the credit risk process and the impairment model. - Tested on a sample basis, the accuracy and completeness of the data used against supporting documentation. - Benchmarked the provision against similar entities. - Performed back-testing on the loss ratio over time against the current impairment allowance; and - Assessed the disclosure of the impairment allowance in the financial statements in accordance with IFRS 7: Financial Instruments: Disclosures.